 Greenhouse Gas Emissions per Person and per Unit Gross Domestic Product

-There are at least two ways to analyze greenhouse gas (GHG) emissions in Canada: the amount of GHGs emitted per person (GHGs per capita), and the amount of GHGs per unit of gross domestic product (GDP) (GHG intensity).
-These indicators show the relationship between the size of Canada’s population and the amount of GHGs emitted, and how efficiently sectors in the economy are minimizing GHG emissions while producing goods and services for our consumption.
+Two ways to analyze how greenhouse gas (GHG) emissions relate to socio-economic developments in Canada are: the amount of GHGs emitted per person (GHGs per capita), and the amount of GHGs per unit of gross domestic product (GDP) (GHG intensity of the economy).
+These indicators show the relationship between the size of Canada's population and the amount of GHGs emitted, and how efficiently sectors in the economy are minimizing GHG emissions while producing goods and services for our consumption and export.

 The level of emissions per unit of GDP was 31% lower in 2013 than 1990.
 Over that period, GHG per unit of GDP decreased from 0.62 megatonnes (Mt) of carbon dioxide equivalent (CO2 eq) per $billion GDPFootnote in 1990 to 0.43 Mt CO2 eq per $billion GDP in 2013.
 The amount of GHGs emitted per person in Canada decreased to 20.7 tonnes of CO2 eq in 2013, compared with 22.1 tonnes in 1990.

-These improvements can be explained by a number of factors such as more efficient industrial processes, a shift to a more service-based economy and improvements in the emissions associated with energy generation (such as those realized through fuel switching).
+These improvements are attributable to a number of factors such as more efficient industrial processes, a shift to a more service-based economy and improvements in the emissions associated with energy generation (such as those realized through fuel switching).